ardaerbaharli/BIL343-HW2/README.md

 # BIL343-HW2
-Netflix like GUI Application in Java
+Netflix like GUI Application built with Java